-- Compact footprint of the camera.
+- The compact footprint of the camera.
 Transcend packs in essential features and presents a lightweight dash cam with reliable durability that rivals many of its competitors.
 Once mounted, the camera will not shake or wobble, even when driving over speed bumps, potholes or rough terrain.

-- Lengthy and durable power cord can be concealed along the headliner, passenger side frame and under the glove box, ensuring a wire-free view through the windshield.
+- The lengthy and durable power cord can be concealed along with the headliner, passenger side frame and under the glove box, ensuring a wire-free view through the windshield.

 - Budget-conscious pricing.
 The Transcend DrivePro 200 is one of the most affordable dash cameras we’ve reviewed.
 Given the notable video quality (yea, we can’t stop raving about the image quality) and essential key features to match, it certainly keeps Transcend’s camera in the running when weighing a purchase decision against pricier dash cameras.